Library News

 1. Let your child see you reading

 Your reading habits play a large role in determining how often your children read: 57% of children who are frequent readers have parents who read books five to seven times a week.
-If you typically read on a screen or listen to audiobooks, invite your children to look at
+If you typically read on a screen or listen to audiobooks, invite your children to look or listen so they understand you’re reading and not playing Candy Crush!

 2. Play with language

 Sing songs that focus on rhymes, alliteration, and tongue-twisters.
 Children can fill in the rhymes in songs like "Down by the Bay," or "One, Two, Buckle My Shoe."
-Play word games, such as listing as many animals as you can that start with "R" (rabbit, rooster, rat), or a guess the word game.
+Play phonetics games, such as listing as many animals as you can that start with a specific sound.
+Example: an /r/ sound (rabbit, rooster, rug), or words that have a /ch/ or sound blend in them (chat, chirp, match).

 3. Reread familiar books

-Rereading is critical for enhancing fluency.
-When children already know how the story goes, they can focus more on understanding the meaning and words in the book.
-Seeing the same words over again helps children master new words and increase their confidence
+Rereading is critical for improving fluency.
+When children already know the story, they can focus more on understanding the meaning and words in the book.
+Seeing the same words over again helps children master new words and increases their confidence.

-4. Track each word with your finger as you read
+4. Track each word, and parts of words, with your finger as you read

 5. Become a word detective

-If you come across a new word in something you’re reading, watching, or listening to, talk about what it means, think of words that mean something similar, and try to connect the word to something your child has already experienced or knows.
+If there’s a new word you come across with your child, talk about what it means.
+Consider other words that mean something similar and try to connect the word to something your child has already experienced or knows.
+Background knowledge and vocabulary are essential for skilled reading.
 Look at how the word is spelled or any interesting letter patterns in the word.
 Larger words may have familiar, shorter words within them, like “newspaper” and “daydream.”
 If you’re listening to an audiobook, the radio, or a song, talk about the sounds you hear.

 6. Read to your child